soniah/gsnmpgo/README.md

 Under development, therefore:

-* API's may/will change
+* API's may change
-* doco, error handling, tests are minimal
+* tests are minimal

 See dev branches for latest commits.